labsticc-p4s/SecurityFederationModelsValidation/README.md

 - **Virtual Models and Flexo Concept Instances**: *Instance1*
   - Description: Components utilized for executing and validating the security rule implementation within the context of HolidayBooking.

+### MessagingService
+PICO (Presence and Instant Communication) a very simplified representation of ICQ or America Online Instant Messenger.
+- **Virtual Model**: *MessagingSecurityFederation*
+  - Description: This virtual model implements specific security rule federation logic for Messaging service.
+This virtual Model federate : the BPMN model (MessagingServiceModel), the Deployement model (DeploymentMessangingService), and the Data model(DataMessangingService).
+  - **Concepts**:
+    - *AssociationCommunicationPathCorrespondence* : This Concept represent the correspondence between the Association element in the Data model and the CommunicationPath element in the deployement model
+  - **Behaviours**:
+    - *messagingSecurityRule1* : This rule is attached to the correspondence AssociationCommunicationPathCorrespondence.
+Defines the security constraints that the correspondences must to verify.

+- **Virtual Models and Flexo Concept Instances**: *instancesMessagingService1*
+  - Description: Components used for executing and testing the security rule implementation as behaviors in the context of iTrust.

 ## Prerequisites